Dabangg: Plot

-Still feeling annoyed that Chulbul jeopardised his wedding, Makkhi beats up one of the workers in his factory due to a small mishap.
+Still upset that Chulbul jeopardised his wedding, Makkhi beats up one of the workers in his factory due to a small mishap.
 The worker goes to the police station with his mother to file a complaint.
 Rather than simply ask Makkhi to apologise to the worker, Chulbul brutally beats up Makkhi in public to disgrace him.
 Chedi takes advantage of the situation and takes Makkhi along with Prajapati to the police station.
-Not wishing to aggravate the matter any further, Prajapati resolves the situation by accepting an apology.
+Not wishing to aggravate the matter any further, Prajapati resolves the situation by accepting an apology from Makkhi.

 Chulbul meets a political leader named Dayal Sahu aka Dayal Babu, who also dislikes Chedi.
-With his help, Chulbul adulterates Chedi's breweries and wrongly frames him for it.
+With his help, Chulbul adulterates Chedi's breweries and wrongly frames him for it attacks.
 Enraged, Chedi burns Makkhi's factory where Prajapati suffers from a heart attack and is hospitalised.
-Makkhi goes to Chedi for help, where Chedi agrees to finance Prajapati's treatment if he delivers a crate of mangoes to Dayal Babu's house.
+Makkhi goes to Chedi for help, where Chedi agrees to finance Prajapati's treatment if Makkhi delivers a crate of mangoes to Dayal Babu's house.

 Unbeknownst to Makkhi, Chedi has placed a bomb inside the crate, which explodes after he leaves, killing Dayal Babu.
 Chedi gives Makkhi a task to kill Chulbul.
 Makkhi accepts, but ends up confessing to Chulbul that Chedi made him plant the bomb unknowingly.
 Chulbul forgives him and reconciles with Prajapati.
 Chedi also reveals that he killed Naini to retrieve his money back from Chulbul.
 During a final confrontation between Chulbul and Chedi, Makkhi reveals to Chulbul that it was Chedi, who killed Naini.
 Chulbul finally kills Chedi by suffocating him with the exhaust pipe of a tractor and arranges Makkhi's marriage with Nirmala.